Tuesday, November 25, 2025

 Though he once told Miiyo, "Don't be jealous.
 You’re no match for S3 horsepower," she was, in fact, jealous, and so, unbeknownst to him, she reached out to Ogawa who helped her to secure a midsize license.
 Now she can go out riding with Koh, Hidemasa, and his other biker friends.

-Koh doesn't know what to think about this development, and fears she'll get hurt, though she impresses his biker buddies--"She's a motorbike prodigy!"--as she takes one lap after another.
+Koh doesn't know what to think about this development, and fears she'll get hurt, though she impresses his biker buddies--"She's one of those motorbike prodigies," Hidemasa enthuses, "people like you just don't have the gift"--as she takes one lap after another.
 She next sets her sights on a 750cc license.

 Though Koh harbors chauvinist tendencies, Miiyo can be reckless.
 She always wears a helmet, but loves to race around in the rain.
 Then again, she and Koh live in a damp region.
 He gets so upset during one excursion, that he slaps her and calls her an idiot.
 She slaps him back and adds a few punches for good measure.
 (Fortunately, he only does that once.)
 "You're gonna die," he laments.
 Instead, she disappears–taking his bike with her.